Seattle Seahawks vs. Detroit Lions NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - Against the spread, Detroit is 10-5-0 this season.

-- Detroit is 3-0 against the spread and 2-1 overall when the team notches more than 20.5 points.
+- Detroit is 3-0 against the spread and 2-1 overall in games when it puts up more than 20.5 points.

-- This season the Lions have turned the ball over 20 times, six more than the Seahawks' takeaways (14).
+- The Lions have turned the ball over six more times (20 total) than the Seahawks have forced a turnover (14) this season.

 Home and road insights